inutakki/Indira_GotoWebinar_Rep1/README.md

 11. Verify browser warning message for different system requirements and verify user clicks on X mark on that warning message should close.

 12. Verify Logout should invalidtae the session, using browesr back button shouldn't go to the previous page the user visited after logout.

+Build and Run Instructions:
+- Open the projects folders in Eclipse
+- open the ScheduleWebinar project -> src->test-> java -> com->citrix->webinars->WebinarTest.java and right click and run as Testngtest